Culture of Algeria: Literature

 Modern Algerian literature, split between Arabic and French, has been strongly influenced by the country's recent history.
-Known poets in modern Algeria are Moufdi Zakaria, Mohammed Al Aid from the middle of the 20th century, and Achour Fenni, Amar Meriech and Azrag Omar in the late 1980s.
-Famous novelists of the 20th century include Mohammed Dib, Albert Camus, Kateb Yacine, and Ahlam Mosteghanemi, while Assia Djebar is widely translated.
+Well-known poets in modern Algeria are Moufdi Zakaria, Mohammed Al Aid, Achour Fenni, Amar Meriech, and Azrag Omar.
+Famous novelists of the 20th century include Mohammed Dib, Albert Camus, Kateb Yacine, Ahlam Mosteghanemi, and Assia Djebar.
 Among the important novelists of the 1980s were Rachid Mimouni, later vice-president of Amnesty International, and Tahar Djaout, murdered by an Islamist group in 1993 for his secularist views.

-In philosophy and the humanities, Jacques Derrida, the father of deconstruction, was born in El Biar in Algiers, Malek Bennabi and Frantz Fanon are noted for their thoughts on decolonization, Augustine of Hippo was born in Tagaste (modern-day Souk Ahras), and Ibn Khaldun, though born in Tunis, wrote the Muqaddima while staying in Algeria.
+In philosophy and the humanities, Jacques Derrida, the father of deconstruction, was born in El Biar in Algiers.
+Malek Bennabi and Frantz Fanon are known for their writings on decolonization.
+Augustine of Hippo was born in Tagaste (modern-day Souk Ahras), and Ibn Khaldun, though born in Tunis, wrote the Muqaddima while staying in Algeria.

-Algerian culture has been strongly influenced by Islam, the main religion.
-The works of the Sanusi family in pre-colonial times, and of Emir Abdelkader and Sheikh Ben Badis in colonial times, are widely noted.
+Algerian culture has been strongly influenced by Islam.
+The works of the Sanusi family in pre-colonial times, and of Emir Abdelkader and Sheikh Ben Badis in colonial times, are widely known.
 The Latin author Apuleius was born in Madaurus (Mdaourouch), in what later became Algeria.

 Music

-The Algerian musical genre best known abroad is raï, a pop-flavored, opinionated take on folk music, featuring international stars such as Khaled and Cheb Mami.
-In Algeria itself, raï remains the most popular, but the older generation still prefer shaabi, as performed by for instance Dahmane El Harrachi.
-The tuneful melodies of Kabyle music, exemplified by Idir, Ait Menguellet, or Lounès Matoub, have a wide audience.
+The Algerian musical genre best known abroad is raï.
+Originating in western Algeria in the early 1900s as a combination of popular music and traditional Bedouin desert music, it emerged as a major world-music genre in the 1980s.
+It is a pop-flavored, opinionated take on folk music, performed by internationally-known talent such as Khaled and Cheb Mami.
+It sounds like pop music, sung in Arabic with tonal and instrumental influences of traditional Bedouin music, as well as cultural and religious influences.
+Singers of Raï are called cheb (Arabic: شاب, or shabab, meaning young) as opposed to sheikh (Arabic: شيخ, shaykh, meaning old).
+Within Algeria, raï remains the most popular musical form, but older generations tend to prefer shaabi, performed by singers such as Dahmane El Harrachi.

+Although raï is now generally welcomed and praised as a cultural emblem of Algeria, in the post-independence period the form was often attacked or criticised by Islamic and government authorities.
+These attitudes began to change around 1985, partially due to the influence of Colonel Snoussi, an ex-military officer turned raï artist.
+Another reason for the shift in attitude toward raï was the music's growing popularity in France, which the Algerian government viewed as positive.

-For more classical tastes, Andalusi music, brought from Al-Andalus by Morisco refugees, is preserved in many older coastal towns.
-For a more modern style, the English born and of Algerian descent, Potent C is gradually becoming a success for younger generations.
-Encompassing a mixture of folk, raï, and British hip hop, it is a highly collective and universal genre.
+Andalusi music, brought from Al-Andalus by Morisco refugees, can still be heard in many older coastal towns.

-Although raï is welcomed and praised as a glowing cultural emblem for Algeria, there was time when raï's come across critical cultural and political conflictions with Islamic and government policies and practices, post-independency.
-Thus the distribution and expression of raï music became very difficult.
-However, "then the government abruptly reversed its position in mid-1985.
-In part this was due to the lobbying of a former liberation army officer turned pop music impresario, Colonel Snoussi, who hoped to profit from raï if it could be mainstreamed".

-In addition, given both nations' relations, Algerian government was pleased with the music's growing popularity in France.
-Although the music is more widely accepted on the political level, it still faces severe conflictions with the populace of Islamic faith in Algeria.
+Kabyle music, exemplified by Idir, Ait Menguellet, or Lounès Matoub, also enjoys a wide popularity.

+Women in Algeria

+In comparison to other Muslim majority countries, Algerian women overall have historically possessed more levels of freedom.
+Algerian women have seemed to be offered more leniency and have continuously proved to have an important voice in Algerian society.
+However, while they seem to receive leniency, they still suffer from an overall lack of protection of legislation or cultural norms.